 When our motives and expectations are right, godly responses will more naturally flow.

 It might be hard to imagine your child responding to a calm tone of voice.
 Maybe it seems they only listen when you get angry or blurt out threats.
 However, your calm manner doesn’t mean you don’t take wrong behavior seriously.
 You can, and you should.

-With a patient, kind, and self-controlled demeanor, simply make sure your child understands what they did wrong, express appropriate disapproval, and carry out whatever consequence corresponds with the offense.
+With a patient, kind, and self-controlled demeanor, simply make sure your child understands how their behavior was wrong.
+Express appropriate disapproval, and carry out whatever consequence corresponds with the offense.

 No yelling needed.
-No threatening, no counting to 3, no facial expressions communicating annoyance, no mean comments, or frustrated breaths (you know that irritated“uggghhhhh” noise we make), or any other sign of snappy, impatient irritation needed.
+No threatening, no counting to 3, no annoyed facial expressions, no mean comments, or frustrated breaths (you know that irritated“uggghhhhh” noise we make), or any other sign of snappy, impatient irritation needed.

 When we train our children in this way, they not only learn to correct their wrong behavior — They learn what it looks like to be patient, kind, and self-controlled from their moms who are filled with the fruit of the Spirit!